McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/_index.pir.md

 +++
 alwaysopen = false
-description = "Change colors, logos and the general appearance of your site" title = "Appearance" weight = 2
+description = "Change colors, logos and the overall appearance of your site" title = "Appearance" weight = 2
 +++